Cook, Learn, and Share to Fight Hunger.

 • Side Dish: Fluffy white rice is a classic accompaniment to curries, stir-fries, and grilled meats.

-• Main Courses: Rice takes center stage in dishes like risotto, paella, biryani, and jambalaya, soaking up flavors and creating hearty meals.
+• Main Courses: It takes center stage in dishes like risotto, paella, biryani, and jambalaya, soaking up flavors and creating hearty meals.

-• Salads: Rice adds substance and texture to salads, from light and refreshing summer salads to hearty grain bowls.
+• Salads: It adds substance and texture to salads, from light and refreshing summer salads to hearty grain bowls.

 • Desserts: Rice pudding, rice cakes, and sweet rice dishes are popular in many cultures.